kencx/ansible-collection/README.md

 - `security` provides basic hardening such as configuring `sudo`, SSH hardening, installing ufw and fail2ban
-- `terraform` installs Terraform CLI
 - `python3` installs and updates Python3 and pip3
-- `dotfiles` installs custom dotfiles for remote machines
 - `goss` installs and runs [Goss](https://github.com/aelsabbahy/goss) server validation
 - `ssl` generates TLS certificates from root and intermediate CAs

-## Playbooks
-Bootstraps a brand new development workstation.
-Tested on Ubuntu 21.04.

-Refer to `playbooks` for more details.

 ## Development
 ### Prerequisites